MercuricChloride/SubgraphBridge/README.md

 The purpose of a subgraph bridge is to utilize The Graph's decentralized network as a computation oracle for EVM compatible blockchains.
 This allows smart contracts to consume subgraph-derived data with configurable cryptoeconomic security requirements.
 Verifiable queries with shell proofs will eventually allow smart contracts to verify the integrity of subgraph queries during execution.
 This unlocks new subgraph-centric design patterns which can be emulated with a subgraph bridge given configurable sacrifices to decentralization, speed, and capital efficiency.

 # Testing
 To properly test the bridge we need to fork mainnet from a recent block so that the allocations referred to by Indexer attestations are available in the staking contract.
 The following is a useful setup for testing.
+Run ```npm install``` first to install all dependencies.

 1. Set ```MAINNET_URL``` in ```.env``` to an Ethereum archive node.
 Alchemy offers this for free.
 2. Set ```THE_GRAPH_GATEWAY_ENDPOINT``` in ```.env``` to the Emblem subgraph running on the decentralized network with your consumer API key.
 Example: https://gateway.thegraph.com/api/[api-key]/subgraphs/id/BKWqzRUajb4zK3X8LwwEACH2tVgprgEE8ZdsHdknxQEk